frescobaldi/frescobaldi/frescobaldi_app/userguide/prefs_lilydoc.md

 === LilyPond Documentation ===

-Here you can add local paths or URLs pointing to LilyPond documentation.
+Here you can add local paths or remote URLs pointing to LilyPond documentation.

+The URLs to the latest stable and development LilyPond manuals are already set by default for user convenience.

 == Local path ==